hamjared/CS370Project/D2 Progress Report.md

 * Estimated Power Consumption of the Device:
     * Measured Power On Current Draw (with BME 280 plugged in): 92mA
     * This gives an estimated battery life of: 4.9hrs
-    * In order to increase the battery life will only sample data every 10 minutes, and we will put the ESP8266 into deep sleep mode when not sampling.
+    * In order to increase the battery life we will only sample data every 10 minutes, and we will put the ESP8266 into deep sleep mode when not sampling.
         * This results in a measured current draw of: 9mA
         * Increasing the battery life to (assuming the non sleep time is negligible): 50hrs
         * If we want to increase the battery life further we can use lower power communication such as Bluetooth instead of WiFi.